Pixabay via Pexels

-Few things in sales compensation cause more friction than clawbacks.
-The concept is simple enough: if a deal falls through after commission has been paid, the company takes some or all of that commission back.
-In theory, it aligns incentives.
-In practice, it's one of the fastest ways to erode trust if it's handled badly.
+Commission clawbacks cause more friction in sales compensation than almost any other element.
+The concept is simple: if a deal falls through after commission has been paid, the company takes some or all of that commission back.
+In theory, it aligns incentives by linking pay to realised revenue.
+In practice, it's one of the fastest ways to erode trust if handled badly.

-Every sales leader will eventually face a situation where clawbacks matter — a customer churns in month two, a contract gets cancelled before implementation starts, or a deal that looked solid turns out to be built on assumptions that didn't hold.
-The question isn't whether you need a clawback policy.
-It's whether the one you have (or don't have) is fair, legal, and clearly understood by everyone it affects.
+Every sales leader will eventually face a situation where clawbacks matter.
+A customer churns in month two.
+A contract gets cancelled before implementation starts.
+A deal that looked solid turns out to be built on assumptions that didn't hold.
+The revenue you expected — and on which you paid commission — doesn't materialise.

 What Is a Commission Clawback?